setico/WorkGroup/README.md

 <h3>What we learned from this codeLab?</h3>
-- managing user authentifaction with FirebaseAuth and Google sign as provider
+- Managing user authentication with FirebaseAuth and Google sign as provider
 - Using and syncing data with the realtime database
 - Pushing cloud messages with Firebase Cloud Messaging
 - Integration of Firebase Remote Config